 Read More >

-Sometimes a brace will be recommended to offload the injured area and facilitate the healing process.
-You can read about our recommendations in another article: Knee Brace for Meniscus Tear.
+Sometimes a brace will be recommended to offload the injured area and facilitate healing.
+You can read our recommendations on knee braces in another article: Knee Brace for Meniscus Tear.

 Related article: Bucket Handle Meniscus Tears and Other Common Meniscus Tears